-Considering a GMC extended warranty?
-Like most car manufacturers, GMC provides limited factory warranties with all of its vehicles.
-It also sells extended warranties to those who desire extra coverage.
-But before you purchase extended protection, it’s a good idea to compare your options.
+If you own a GMC vehicle, you may be wondering if a GMC extended warranty is worth it.
+Like most car manufacturers, GMC provides limited factory warranties with all new vehicles and sells extended warranties to those who desire extra coverage.
+Before you purchase extended protection, it’s a good idea to compare your options.

-This article provides an in-depth look at the GMC extended car warranty.
-We also compare GMC to one of the best extended car warranty companies, Endurance.
-You can get free, personalized quotes for third-party coverage below.
+Our team of experts will provide you with an in-depth look at the GMC extended car warranty.
+We’ll also compare GMC to one of the best extended car warranty companies, Endurance, to help you decide which is better for your situation.

 To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 General Motors Corporation (GMC) offers an extended warranty for bumper-to-bumper coverage.
 You have the option to lengthen the coverage term to match the powertrain warranty (5 years/60,000 miles).
 Extended warranty coverage can only be bought at the time you purchase your GM vehicle.

 The GMC extended warranty comes with no deductible.
 All repairs are performed by GMC Certified Service experts who use new, remanufactured, or refurbished parts.

 In addition to its extended warranty plans, GMC also offers an extended factory maintenance plan for all vehicles 2019 and newer.
 The extended factory maintenance plan pays for three maintenance visits (for oil changes, inspections, or tire rotations) on top of the one already included with the factory warranty.

 - Tire damage